cabal-club/cable/handshake.md

 ## 3. Version Exchange
 ### 3.1 Protocol versioning scheme
 Each revision of the Cable specification has a major and minor version associated with it.
 For example, `1.3`.
-An implementation the Cable specification shares the same version name as the specification version it implements.
+An implementation of the Cable specification shares the same version name as the specification version it implements.
 So, an implementation of version `3.5` of the Cable specification would consider its version to also be `3.5`.